 - Urban One and Colonial Downs

 Virginia lawmakers legalized casino gambling in 2020.
 Richmond voters will decide on a casino referendum on Election Day in November.
-If it passed, the capital city will join four other cities that overwhelmingly approved Virginia brick-and-mortar casinos during the most recent election cycle.
+If it passed, the capital city will join four other cities that overwhelmingly approved Virginia casinos during the most recent election cycle.

 Pamunkey Indian Tribe issues stinging rebuke